Green shoots emerge in withered gold mining sector

 South Africa-based Investec fund manager Hanré Rossouw said he has been debating whether now is the right time to invest again in mining shares.

 "I don’t think commodity prices are going to dramatically go up from here but I do think that the individual companies' ability to cut costs will differentiate their performance," he said.
-In the gold sector, he favors South Africa's AngloGold Ashanti (ANGJ.J).
+In the gold sector, he favors South Africa's AngloGold Ashanti.

 "There is recognition that there is value in the sector and the market is starting to sense that the companies are better managed now," said Joseph Forster, portfolio manager at Van Eck, one of the gold mining sector's biggest shareholders.